RuneSchool/RuneSchool.github.io/_posts/2026-4-26-etymology.md

 > You could start using your preferred spelling change today, but it would be percieved by others as spelling mistakes.
 In order to be able to adopt a new spelling system and avoid the confusion with the current spelling system, a new alphabet (script) is needed.

 I'm still correct about that.
-The difference is that because we are going back in time and correcting the errors that accrued in the past, the spellings in this system would be technically speaking *more* correct than the orthography that we have today.
+The difference is that because we are going back in time and correcting the errors that accrued in the past, the spellings in this system would be, technically speaking, *more* correct than the orthography that we have today.

 > The only problem is, if an alphabet can be created arbitrarily, it can be changed arbitrarily.
 It has no tie to history to make it feel concrete.